getsentry/cookie-sync/README.md

     3. Visit [about:addons](about:addons)
     4. Drag & drop the `firefox.crx` file you downloaded into the page.

+- ### Safari

+    The full extension is not avaialble on Safari.
+Instead you can manually read cookies from the extension inside Firefox or a Chrome based browser then write those cookies into Safari.s

+    *Using a browser with this extension installed:*
+    1. login to production and also the domain you want to use within Safari.
+         - for example, login to [sentry.sentry.io](https://sentry.sentry.io) to get refreshed cookies
+         - then visit to [sentry.dev.getsentry.net:7999](https://sentry.dev.getsentry.net:7999) so the extension learns about that domain too
+    2. Open the extension and click "Sync Cookies Now".
+    3. Click the "Copy" button next to the domain you want to use within Safari.
+    4. Paste the copied `document.cookie=...` snippet into the Safari JavaScript Console.

 ## 🐛 Bugs

 Please file an issue [here](https://github.com/getsentry/cookie-sync/issues) for feature requests, bugs, missing documentation, or unexpected behavior.